photo by janice karam chung

 she/they

-is a writer and editor from queens, ny, currently based in the hudson valley (ancestral lands of the Esopus peoples of Lenapehoking).
+is a writer and editor from queens, ny, presently based in the hudson valley (unceded lands of the Esopus peoples of Lenapehoking).

-previously, she worked as an associate editor for Artsy covering news and the art market. they also worked for the PR firm, Cultural Counsel and co-founded the experimental environmental journalism platform, Silica Mag.
+previously, she worked as an associate editor for Artsy covering news and the art market. they also worked at the PR firm, Cultural Counsel and co-founded the experimental environmental journalism platform, Silica Mag.

-in a previous life, they played in a band called Teen Body. she also cooks food for people sometimes.
+in a previous life, they played in a band called Teen Body. on occasion, she cooks food for people.

 work status: